frosas/php-misc/README.md

 A bunch of classes and functions to make working with PHP easier.
+Usability is preferred over performance.

 # Testing